High School Curriculum

 Cambridge qualifications are accepted by universities all around the world.
 Universities understand the demand of the Cambridge curricula and the rigor of the assessments.

-IGCSE English Language
+IGCSE First Language English

 This course helps students develop the ability to communicate clearly, accurately and effectively in both speech and writing.
 They learn how to employ a wide-ranging vocabulary, use correct grammar, spelling and punctuation, and develop a personal style and an awareness of the audience being addressed.
 Learners are also encouraged to read widely, both for their own enjoyment and to further their awareness of the ways in which English can be used.
 This course also develops more general analysis and communication skills such as synthesis, inference, and the ability to order facts and present opinions effectively.